useblocks/sphinx-safety/tools/sphinx-needs/features.rst

       sphinx-build -b needs . _build

-   .. error:: Exporting needs.json fails silently
+   .. fault:: Exporting needs.json fails silently
       :id: ER_SN_EXPORT_JSON_FAIL_SILENTLY

       If the export fails silently, it may lead to missing or incomplete data in the project without any error message.

-   .. error:: Exported needs.json file is not valid
+   .. fault:: Exported needs.json file is not valid
       :id: ER_SN_EXPORT_JSON_NOT_VALID

       If the exported needs.json file is not valid, it may lead to errors in the documentation or incorrect traceability.

-   .. error:: Exported needs.json file is corrupted
+   .. fault:: Exported needs.json file is corrupted
       :id: ER_SN_EXPORT_JSON_CORRUPTED

       If the exported needs.json file is corrupted, it may lead to errors in